maxshep/Exoboot_Code/Readme.md

 4) A calibration routine applies a small, sign-appropriate voltage to each ankle and waits for current to rise above a threshold to indicate slack has been removed.
 This then calculates the appropriate offset so that the zero-slack relationship between motor angle and ankle angle is known

-5) Maybe someone else can solve this?

 ## Notes on the code architecture
 To make the code more useable and customizable, I've organized the architecture like this:
 1) Exo class, in exo.py.
 This object stores variables associated with the specific exoboot, reads and writes data, and handles ALL direct ommunication with the exoboot.
-It should be the only interface with Dephy's scripts, pyFlexsea.py and fxUtil.py.
+It should be the only interface with Dephy's scripts, flexsea.py and fxUtils.py.
 It also contains a number of safety checks, and some low-level control.
 Notably, data associated with an exoboot is stored in a subclass "DataContainer"

 2) Controllers, in controllers.py.
 These are like mid-level controllers, like a spline-based stance controller, that store information such as controller-specific gains and behaviors.